 VOLUNTEER STRATEGY

 Member Engagement Manager Wanda Dixon shared MDRT’s volunteer management strategy, which will help staff understand volunteers through segmentation and optimizing onboarding evaluation feedback practices.
-Dixon’s team is developing a self-identification mechanism for new volunteers and, with the help of a consultant, has identified two of four states of MDRT’s development strategy through membership and staff interviews.
-A survey before the holidays of all volunteers in six languages used the “volunteer genome” to address cultural growth, innovation, inclusion, collaboration, transparency, markets, agility, technology and solutions.
-Results (segmented by region, gender, language, member status, member years, age and generation) confirm MDRT is doing a great job; some can be applied to the China strategy.
+Dixon’s team is developing a self-identification mechanism for new volunteers and, with the help of a consultant, has identified two of four states of MDRT’s development strategy through member and staff interviews.
+A survey of all volunteers in six languages before the holidays used the “volunteer genome” to address cultural growth, innovation, inclusion, collaboration, transparency, markets, agility, technology and solutions.
+Results -- segmented by region, gender, language, member status, member years, age and generation -- confirm MDRT is doing a great job; some can be applied to the China strategy.
 The genome revealed issues during onboarding and engagement feedback that may be hindering the volunteer experience.
 The team will design a plan in response, with completion expected by year-end.

 “BE MDRT” CAMPAIGN